patrickloeber/blogposts-pythonengineer/Content/posts/2022-03-04-data-classes-in-python.md

 ---
 titlt: Dataclasses in Python
 date: 2022-03-04 00:00
-description: Learn the basics of Dataclasses in Python
+description: Learn the basics of dataclasses in Python
-tags: Python
+tags: Python, Basics
-path:
+path: dataclass-python
 author: Shweta Goyal
 ---

-# Dataclasses in Python

 [Dataclasses](https://docs.python.org/3/library/dataclasses.html) are a bit different from Python classes because Python classes encapsulate data and functions together but Data classes focus more on data rather than the functionality part.
 Data classes come with [decorator](https://wiki.python.org/moin/PythonDecorators#:~:text=A%20decorator%20is%20the%20name,of%20the%20function%20being%20decorated.) and functions that automatically adds generated [special methods](https://docs.python.org/3/glossary.html#term-special-method) such as __init__() and __repr__() to user-defined classes.
 These classes help to reduce boilerplate code and more functionality.